clappr/clappr-ios/README.md

 #### Media Control Plugins

-You can add your own components into the `MediaControl` by creating your own Media Control Plugin.
+You can add your own components into the `MediaControl` by creating your own Media Control Element.

 To do so, you must:

-* Inherit from `MediaControlPlugin`;
+* Inherit from `MediaControl.Element`;
 * Define in which `panel` and `position` the plugin will be rendered;
 * Have a unique name;